Traditional Vietnamese wedding gifts: Meaning and tips for choosing

 Specially, a traditional Vietnamese wedding gown can be a meaningful gift, carrying the personal touch of the giver and expressing deep appreciation and affection for the bride.
 It is not only a special outfit for the big day but also a symbol of culture, history, and family values, creating a memorable keepsake for the bride throughout her life.

-Gifts exchanged between the two families
+Traditional Vietnamese wedding gifts exchanged between the two families

 In a traditional Vietnamese wedding, the exchange of gifts between the bride’s and groom’s families is a significant ritual.
 These gifts symbolize respect, gratitude, and the union of two families.
 Each offering carries deep cultural meaning and follows long-standing customs.